Pour vous authentifier, privilégiez eduGAIN / To authenticate, prefer eduGAINeu

 Description

 IJCLab's Computer Science Department, in collaboration with the PHENIICS Doctoral School and the LoOPS network, offers a sequence of half-day training modules, about software and computing.
-It is primarily aimed at non-IT PhD students at large.
+It is primarily aimed at non-IT PhD candidates at large.
+The PhD candidates registered on ADUM will have total priority (reserved seats in the room).

 Please bring your own computer, preconfigured for a wifi access to eduroam.